-If a non-trauma surge is related to an infectious disease, there is the potential for the surge to last months.
+If a non-trauma surge is related to an infectious disease, there is the potential for the surge to last months or even years.
 This puts additional stress onto the healthcare infrastructure and workforce and may necessitate the early introduction of behavioral health resources to support staff resiliency.